dantorus/dantorus/README.md

 AGE BOUNDARIES / LIMIT! below 14 plz dni or DON'T BE WEIRD  ill cry if you do.
 I GUESS. we can talk normally and be friends/oomfs but that's it!! no closure plzz thx.

+update: killing myself when i saw some grammar mistakes ohmygod. im so very sorry for that but its fixed though

 anyone is allowed to interact anytime or not unless you fit in the basic dni criteria OR i put dniuf or dniuc! if your gonna ask what it means, it means do not interact not unless your a friend or close friend! if i put either s-nv or nv expect me not to chat!